mmcdermo/Humpback-Recognition-Deep-CNN/README.md

 Once the docker image is built, you can run it and mount this github repo inside of it:
 ```
-docker run -it /path/to/this/repo/:/humpbackModel/ humpbackModel
+docker run -it -v /path/to/this/repo/:/humpbackModel/ humpbackModel
 ```

 Then, you should be able to run the model inside the container: